pushkardakle/ExGen/readme.md

+*This is an v0.1-alpha release.
+Not ready for production*

 **ExGen** is a [bpipe](https://github.com/ssadedin/bpipe) and Perl based whole Exome and Genome analysis pipeline.
 The pipeline was designed primarily to take advantage of a multi-node HPC environement though it also supports single node environments.
 The pipeline can be used for

 **Major features of the pipeline are:-**